gjtorikian/html-proofer/README.md

 }).run
 ```

-Alternatively, you can specifify these options on the commandline with:
+Alternatively, you can specify these options on the command-line with:

 ```bash
 htmlproofer --typhoeus='{"headers":{"User-Agent":"Mozilla/5.0 (compatible; My New User-Agent)"}}'